 A total Loss Claim is where your car has been written off as a total loss because either it can’t be repaired (severe damage beyond repair no matter what the cost) OR the cost of repairs exceeds your car’s actual cash value (ACV).
 The latter reason is the more common.
 The insurance company will only declare your car a total loss if it will save money paying you the value of your car instead of having it repaired.
 It is strictly a business decision.

 Each insurance company has a different cut-off for the percentage of Actual Cash Value (ACV) for when they will declare your car a total loss.
 The cut-off percentage ranges between 70-80% of your car’s ACV depending on the insurer.
 For example, an insurance company with a 75% cut-off will declare your car a total loss if the repairs are estimated at $8,000 and your car is only worth $10,000.
 That is because $8,000 is more than 75% of your car’s $10,000 ACV.

 **The adjuster will tell you fairly quickly that they have declared your car a total loss and offer you a final value.
 Do not take their first offer as the final offer.
 You need to investigate their reasoning and data before deciding whether to take their offer or whether to make a counter demand.
 Plus, it never hurts to ask for more money.
 All they can say is no. As soon as the adjuster tells you they are totaling your car, he/she already has an ACV in their file.
 How else could they make the financial calculation to conclude the car is a total loss?
 Every state requires the insurance company do a Fair Market Evaluation when handling a total loss claim.
 Your goal is to dig into their numbers and calculations to find out whether their offer is fair and reasonable.

-If you need assistance navigating the claims process for your auto accident, call Brauns Law for a free consultation.
+If you need assistance navigating the claims process for your auto accident, call Brauns Law, PC for a free consultation.